-Our schemes of work (SoW) are based initially on National Curriculum principles where appropriate.
+4.6 Our schemes of work (SoW) are based initially on National Curriculum principles where appropriate.
 Heads of Department oversee the continuity and progression across the age range.

-The SoW for each department are regularly reviewed and updated to meet the needs of each cohort of pupils.
+The SoW for each department is regularly reviewed and updated to meet the needs of each cohort of pupils.